-This behaves exactly same as Git, with the only difference that it always does force push.
-This is intended only for cases where you have separate repository where you push your translations.
+This behaves exactly like Git itself, the only difference being that it always force pushes.
+This is intended only in the case of using a seperate repository for translations.

-: Use with caution, using this can easily lead to losing commits in your upstream repository.
+: Use with caution, as this easily leads to lost commits in your upstream repository.